This shows how to use vectors in a problem.

 Preamble

-These standard macros need to be loaded.
+These standard macros need to be loaded.Context('Vector');

-## display vectors in ijk format
+# Uncomment to display vectors in ijk format.

-## vector arrows, instead of boldface
+# overset with vector arrows, instead of bold.

-# i => {TeX => "\mathit{\vec i}"},
+# i => { TeX => "\mathit{\vec i}" },

-# j => {TeX => "\mathit{\vec j}"},
+# j => { TeX => "\mathit{\vec j}" },

-# k => {TeX => "\mathit{\vec k}"},
+# k => { TeX => "\mathit{\vec k}" },

-$v1 = Vector("<1,3>");
+$v1 = Vector('<1, 3>');

-$v2 = Compute("<-3,1>");
+$v2 = Compute('<-3, 1>');

 $v3 = 3 * i + 2 * j - 4 * k;